M4A1 Sherman: First Into Production, when it began production, It Was The Most Advanced Tank In The World.

 The M4A1 saw production longer than any other hull type.
-It also saw all the upgrades like the improved large hatch with cast in armor over the hull racks, the T23 turret with 76mm gun, Wet ammo racks and HVSS suspension system.
+It also saw all the upgrades like the improved large hatch hull with cast in armor over the hull ammo racks, the T23 turret with 76mm gun, wet ammo racks and HVSS suspension system.
 It was 30 of these M4A1 76 HVSS tanks that were the last Shermans ever produced.
 The M4A1 was also the first to see combat use with the improved M1 gun and T23 turret during operation Cobra.
 These tanks would also be the basis for the Israeli M51 Sherman.
 Three factories produced 9527 M4A1s with all turret types from Feb 42 to July of 45.

 The M4A1 saw extensive upgrades, including a large hatch hull, used with both 75mm and 76mm turrets.

 M4A1 Gun Info: Just one for the Small hatch M4A1

 These Line drawings show different M4A1 variants based on production time.

 This Drawing shows an M4A1 tank with direct vision ports for the driver and co-driver.
 These ports could allow bullet splash to enter the crew compartment.
 The ports were also on Early M4, M4A1, M4A3 and M4A4 tanks.
 Most factories eliminated the DV ports from the production tanks fairly fast, but one factory left them in until 1944!
 This tank would have all the unprotected ammo storage in the hull and sponsons.